Judge Jerry

 Frequently Asked Questions

-It’s Philo’s free, ad-supported alternative to our Core Plan subscription that offers 0+ free news, comedy, reality, and entertainment channels.
+It’s Philo’s free, ad-supported alternative to the Essential and Bundle+ subscription plans.
+Free Channels offers over 150+ free news, comedy, reality, and entertainment channels.

 No, you can start watching instantly without an account.
 However, creating a free account lets you save shows, favorite a channel, and keep track of your watch history.
 You can sign up in seconds with your email address, and no payment information is required.